paucco/Final_Project/README.md

 ***
 In this project, the acquired knowledge from the course will be autonomously applied, focusing on two fundamental phases: data analysis and data science (application of machine learning algorithms).

-In the initial stage of data analysis, the following libraries will be utilized:
+In the initial stage of data analysis, the following libraries will be used:

 - NumPy
 - Pandas